Best Tank Lines For Beginners in World Of Tanks

 The Is-7 Tank Line (Heavies)

 We begin with the IS-7 tank line.
 This is a great tier ten tank to aim for due to its excellent capabilities in battle.
-Its main capabilities you’ll enjoy are its excellent frontal and side armor, its brutally strong alpha damage and it has a phenomenal top speed for a heavy tank.
+Its main capabilities you’ll enjoy are its excellent frontal and side armor, its brutally strong alpha damage and it has a phenomenal top speed for a heavy tank (check our list of the best heavy tanks).
 Within the line for this tank, there are a number of viable lower tier tanks along the way, making the grind a reasonable one and this line one of the most popular ones to begin with.

 Ks-1 (Tier 5)